anshika2020/anshika2020/README.md

 - 👋 Hi, I’m @anshika2020
 - 💞️ I’m looking to collaborate on coding and system design practice
-- 📫 How to reach me @ discord anshika#2185
+- 📫 How to reach me @ discord anshikav

 <!---
 anshika2020/anshika2020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.